sogno-platform/dpsim/docs/hugo/content/en/docs/Developer Guide/Architecture and Conventions/build.md

 ## Python package

-Wheels are produced by cibuildwheel in the `publish_to_pypi` workflow, currently for manylinux x86_64 and CPython 3.9 through 3.13.
+Wheels are produced by cibuildwheel in the `packaging-python` workflow, currently for manylinux x86_64 and Windows x86-64, CPython 3.10 through 3.14.
+The Windows wheel is the reduced one described in [install]({{< ref "/docs/User Guide/install.md" >}}), which also carries the full matrix.
+The set of versions lives in the `tool.cibuildwheel` sections of `pyproject.toml` and in the `python` matrix of `.github/workflows/packaging-python.yaml`, and both have to be changed together.
 To build a source distribution locally:

 ```shell
 python3 -m build --sdist